masashitanimura/2.0/pages/html5players/html5players_wsdemo.md

 toc: true
 ---

-Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
+Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as:

+- Pulled RTMP/RTSP streams
+- Lazy pulled streams
+- Playlist files

 Follow the instructions below on how to use WebSocket for streaming: